 To get it from other people, the common practice is to buy it from people who have access to the data that they need.
 More often than not, they get data from public social media profiles and credit card companies, among others.
 Other sources include:

 - Your purchase history

 - Government records

-Data brokers combine these sources into rich profiles of consumers, and then build audience segments that can then be sold commercially.
-And yes…it’s perfectly legal!
+Data brokers combine these sources into rich profiles of consumers, bundle those into segments and then sell those to other companies commercially.

 “There’s nothing unlawful about posting this information online.
 You have to draw a distinction between the data broker and a credit reporting or consumer reporting agency, and that really depends on how the information is used.”-Vice